Superalgos/Superalgos/README.md

 # What is Superalgos?

 Superalgos is a platform to automate crypto-tarding.
 It is a Nodejs + Web App that runs at your hardware and scales from a single Raspberry Pi to a Trading Farm.
+Superalgos is Free and Open Source.

 ## Superalgos allows you to: